 The following preparations are required for both PKFA and HCFA before starting eBCS.

 The certificate(s) of the CA(s) (Certificate Authority) shall be installed into the eBCS receivers.
+Note: The certificate of the CA(s) may be installed with an application like contents browser.
+The installation method is out of scope of this standard.

 The eBCS transmitter generates its own private key and public key pair.
 The public key shall be signed by one of the CAs of which the eBCS receiver have the certificate.